How-To Guides | 11 views |

 • Original contract and any change orders

-• Photos showing the defective work
+• Photos of the defective work

 • Receipts and payment records